False Facts About The Predator That Everyone Believes

 Predators need their masks to breathe on Earth

-As part of the gadget-filled techno-armor they prefer to wear when hunting humans, each Predator has a metal face mask that they generally don't lose until the final showdown, when it's time to give the heroes and the audience a good look at that creepy mandibled face.
+As part of the gadget-filled techno-armor they prefer to wear when hunting humans, each Predator has a metal face mask that they generally don't lose until the final showdown, when it's time to give the heroes and the audience a good look at that creepy, mandibled face.
 Because Predators show up to Earth wearing this mask and don't usually take it off until shortly before they die, a lot of people assume that the mask is what enables them to breathe in Earth's atmosphere.
 If you pay attention, however, that's clearly not the case.

 The first Predator does without a mask for a long time while fighting Dutch in the jungle, and he seems to breathe just fine.
 In "Predator 2," the creature is seen breathing through another device after losing his mask, but we don't know exactly why.
-Maybe Los Angeles' famous smog is too much for him.
+Maybe the L.A. smog is too much for him.
 This same movie establishes that Predators breathe the same air as humans, however, because Harrigan can breathe inside their spaceship, even when interacting with an unmasked extraterrestrial.
 The same thing is true of the alien planet in "Predators" — the humans can breathe there just fine, and so can the unmasked hunters.

 There's no doubt the mask provides copious tools to aid a Predator's survival — starting with that famous thermal vision — but a breathing apparatus is not one of them.